Mohammad Sharif (cricketer)

-Mohammad Sharif (মোহাম্মদ শরীফ) (born 12 December 1985 in Narayanganj, Dhaka) is a Bangladeshi cricketer.
-He is a right-handed player.
-The right-arm pacer has returned to cricket after a short break.
-He has played for Bangladesh, Dhaka Warriors, ICL Bangladesh, Bangladesh A, Barisal Division, Biman Bangladesh Airlines, Bangladesh Invitation XI, Dhaka Division, Khulna Division, Sylhet Sixers, Rangpur Riders, Bangladesh Central Zone, Prime Bank Cricket Club, Kalabagan Cricket Academy, He also played for Victoria Sporting Club, Legends of Rupganj, Comilla Victorians, Gazi Group.
+Mohammad Sharif (মোহাম্মদ শরীফ) (born 12 December 1985) is a Bangladeshi former right-arm medium-fast bowler who played 10 Tests and 9 One Day Internationals (ODIs) for the Bangladesh cricket team from 2001 to 2007.
+He has taken 393 wickets in first-class cricket, the most by a Bangladeshi who is not a left-arm orthodox spin bowler.

 Career

 He has played 10 Tests and 9 ODIs in his entire playing career.
 Five and a half years after taking part in the one-day international series in Zimbabwe, India are on tour.
 He holds the record for most first-class matches among Bangladesh fast bowlers.
 He has taken 393 wickets in 132 matches.
 There are more records next to Sharif's name.
 No other fast bowler in the country has the reputation of taking 5 wickets 15 times in the first class.
 He also did a hat trick.
 He has scored 3,222 runs in 199 innings with the bat.
 There are 10 half-centuries with 1 century.